dbut2/advent-of-code/README.md

 Advent of Code solutions for some of 2020-2024, mostly in Go

 All Go solutions should be runnable through `go run`ning the **file**.
+Most solutions use an embedded file `input.txt` for the input, so make sure this exists if you are attempting to run.

 e.g.
 ```shell